HJWongAtWork/gamuda_flutter_backend_final/README.md

 This repository contains the backend API service for [Gamuda Flutter App](https://gamuda-flutter-homework-01.web.app/), providing endpoint connections to a PostgreSQL database.
 The frontend source code can be found at [HJWongAtWork/gamuda_flutter_app](https://github.com/HJWongAtWork/gamuda_flutter_app).

 NOTE: THIS IS NOT AN OFFICIAL GAMUDA PROJECT.
+THIS IS PART OF A PERSONAL ASSIGNMENT.

 ## Prerequisites